Why This Matters

 Representativeness Heuristic

-• Assesses probability by similarity to a prototype—we judge how likely something is based on how well it matches our mental stereotype
+- Assesses probability by similarity to a prototype.
+We judge how likely something is based on how well it matches our mental stereotype of a category.

-• Causes base rate neglect; knowing that 90% of a sample are engineers matters less than whether someone "seems like" an engineer
+- Causes base rate neglect.
+Knowing that 90% of a sample are engineers matters less to people than whether someone "seems like" an engineer based on their description.
+The statistical information gets overshadowed by the narrative fit.

-• Classic example: the Linda problem—people rate "Linda is a feminist bank teller" as more probable than "Linda is a bank teller," violating basic probability rules
+- Classic example: the Linda problem.
+Participants rate "Linda is a feminist bank teller" as more probable than "Linda is a bank teller."
+This violates the conjunction rule in probability (a subset can't be more likely than the set it belongs to), but the feminist description matches people's prototype of Linda.

 Affect Heuristic